tilhr/python-final/README.md

 - [ ] Add layer 2 crypto currencies
 - [ ] Impliment real-time gas fee calculation

-See the [open issues](https://github.com/tilhr/python-final/issues) for a full list of proposed features (and known issues).
+See [open issues](https://github.com/tilhr/python-final/issues) for a list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>